 During the Second World War, the 2nd Battalion, as part of 5th Division, fought in the retreat to Dunkirk in June 1940, the capture of Madagascar in 1942 and fought throughout the Sicilian and Italian campaigns from 1943 to 1945.

-The war raised 6th Battalion also fought in Tunisia, Sicly and on the Italian mainland at Termoli, the Sangro river, Cassino and Lake Trasimene, as part of 38th (Irish) Brigade.
-In August 1944, the 2nd and 6th Battalions were merged, with the latter being disbanded and most of its men transferring to the 2nd Battalion or other units within the Irish Brigade.
+The war raised 6th Battalion fought in Tunisia, Sicly and on the Italian mainland at Termoli, the Sangro river, Cassino and Lake Trasimene, as part of 38th (Irish) Brigade.
+In August 1944, men of the 2nd and 6th Battalions were merged, with the latter being disbanded and most transferring to the 2nd Battalion or other units within the Irish Brigade.
 In the autumn of 1944, the brigade was fighting in the mountains north of Florence before taking a lead role in the final Allied breakthrough at the Argenta Gap during April 1945.
 Moving into Southern Austria during May 1945, the Irish Brigade took part in peacekeeping duties before being finally disbanded in 1947

 The 1st Battalion remained in the Indian theatre throughout the war, fighting in the Arakan in Burma during 1942 and 1943 before moving to Hong Kong following Indian partition in 1947.